ELHorta/HW-Accel-APP-VM/zcu104_vm_hw_accel/README.md

 cp ../libvaccel.so .
 ```

-Before running the applications on the VM, it s necessary to run the vaccelrt-agent in a second terminal.
+Before running the applications on the VM, it s necessary to run the vaccelrt-agent in a #second terminal#.
 More details can be fond [here](https://docs.vaccel.org/vm-example/#running-the-vaccelrt-agent).

 The XCLBIN file containing the hardware accelerated function must also be copied to the same folder as the Vaccel agent:
 ```